safe-global/safe-docs/pages/miscellaneous/bug-bounty-program.md

 ## Intended behavior

-Please refer to the [readme file](https://github.com/safe-global/safe-contracts/blob/v1.3.0/README.md) and the [release details](https://github.com/safe-global/safe-contracts/releases) of the respective contract version on GitHub as well as our [developer docs](https://docs.safe.global) for an extensive overview of the intended behavior of the smart contracts.
+Please refer to the [README file](https://github.com/safe-global/safe-contracts/blob/v1.3.0/README.md) and the [release details](https://github.com/safe-global/safe-contracts/releases) of the respective contract version on GitHub as well as our [developer docs](https://docs.safe.global) for an extensive overview of the intended behavior of the smart contracts.

 For the allowance module, please refer to the corresponding [README file](https://github.com/safe-global/safe-modules/blob/47e2b486b0b31d97bab7648a3f76de9038c6e67b/allowances/README.md).